roemvaar/convolution-processor-thesis/README.md

-# convolution-processor-thesis
+# “Design of a co-processor for the convolution operation with Verilog in FPGA”
-Contains the code that corresponds to my Bachelor's thesis - “Design of a co-processor for the convolution operation with Verilog in FPGA”
+This repo contains the code that corresponds to my Bachelor's thesis - “Design of a co-processor for the convolution operation with Verilog in FPGA”